Liberal democracy: Socialist and Marxist criticism

+Religion

+Religious stances on democracy and liberalism vary and can change.
+The Catholic Church opposed liberal democracy until 1965, when the Second Vatican Council endorsed religious freedom.
+Religious democracy, which prioritizes non-liberal religious values over liberal values, has been criticized for not being a liberal democracy.
+Religious identity can create ingroup-outgroup preferences which may influence policy preferences.
+Public support for religion in government influences policies directed towards state religion.

+State religion policies that restrict religious freedom can lead to conflict, including terrorism, although some countries which have a state religion do inhibit terrorism.
+Some democracies that do uphold a state religion nonetheless safeguard religious freedom.
+For example, Article 37 of the constitution of Liechtenstein recognises "the Roman Catholic Church as the State Church" while also granting freedom of practise for other faiths.
+In 2023, the country scored 4 out of 4 for religious freedom from Freedom House.

 Vulnerabilities

 Authoritarianism

 Authoritarianism is perceived by many to be a direct threat to the liberalised democracy practised in many countries.
 According to American political sociologist and authors Larry Diamond, Marc F. Plattner and Christopher Walker, undemocratic regimes are becoming more assertive.
 They suggest that liberal democracies introduce more authoritarian measures to counter authoritarianism itself and cite monitoring elections and more control on media in an effort to stop the agenda of undemocratic views.
-Diamond, Plattner and Walker uses an example of China using aggressive foreign policy against western countries to suggest that a country's society can force another country to behave in a more authoritarian manner.
-In their book 'Authoritarianism Goes Global: The Challenge to Democracy' they claim that Beijing confronts the United States by building its navy and missile force and promotes the creation of global institutions designed to exclude American and European influence; as such authoritarian states pose a threat to liberal democracy as they seek to remake the world in their own image.
+Diamond, Plattner and Walker uses an example of China using aggressive foreign policy against Western countries to suggest that a country's society can force another country to behave in a more authoritarian manner.
+In their book Authoritarianism Goes Global: The Challenge to Democracy, they argue that Beijing confronts the United States by building its navy and missile force and promotes the creation of global institutions designed to exclude American and European influence, and as a result authoritarian states pose a threat to liberal democracy as they seek to remake the world in their own image.
 Various authors have also analysed the authoritarian means that are used by liberal democracies to defend economic liberalism and the power of political elites.

 War

 There are ongoing debates surrounding the effect that war may have on liberal democracy, and whether it cultivates or inhibits democratization.
 War may cultivate democratization by "mobilizing the masses, and creating incentives for the state to bargain with the people it needs to contribute to the war effort".
-An example of this may be seen in the extension of suffrage in the UK after World War I.

-War may however inhibit democratization by "providing an excuse for the curtailment of liberties".
+An example of this may be seen in the extension of suffrage in the United Kingdom after World War I. War may inhibit democratization by "providing an excuse for the curtailment of liberties".